 - If you identify with any of the above points, you may qualify for compensation.

 Bristol-Meyers Squibb and AstraZeneca promised revolutionary drugs—but the results proved otherwise.
 This should not have happened.
 These pharmaceutical companies should be held responsible for their negligence.
-If you or a loved one have suffered after taking Onglyza or Kombiglyze XR, it’s important that you speak with a lawyer to determine if you are eligible for compensation for your injuries.
+If you or a loved one have suffered after taking Onglyza or Kombiglyze XR, it’s important that you speak with an onglyza heart failure lawyer to determine if you are eligible for compensation for your injuries.